hosseinabdollahi84/eagles_Av/README.md

 </p>

-Deagles AV is a modern Android malware analysis framework that combines static inspection, cloud-based intelligence, and AI-driven threat synthesis to bridge traditional signature-based detection with behavioral analysis.
+eagles AV is a modern Android malware analysis framework that combines static inspection, cloud-based intelligence, and AI-driven threat synthesis to bridge traditional signature-based detection with behavioral analysis.
 Future updates will focus on improving response quality, increasing detection accuracy, and enhancing partial offline analysis capabilities to ensure more reliable operation with reduced cloud dependency.

 ---